Don Orsillo

-Don Orsillo (born December 16, 1968) is an American sportscaster who is the play-by-play announcer for the San Diego Padres on Bally Sports San Diego and for the MLB on TBS.
-Orsillo was the television voice of the Boston Red Sox on NESN from 2001 to 2015.
-He was then hired by the Padres to replace broadcaster Dick Enberg upon his retirement at the end of the 2016 season.
+Don Orsillo (born December 16, 1968) is an American sportscaster who is the play-by-play announcer for the San Diego Padres of Major League Baseball (MLB).
+He is also an announcer for MLB on TBS and MLB on Fox.
+Orsillo was the play-by-play announcer for the Boston Red Sox on NESN from 2001 to 2015; he was hired by the Padres to replace Dick Enberg upon his retirement at the end of the 2016 season.

 Early life and career

 Orsillo was born in Melrose, Massachusetts, where he often dreamed of being a broadcaster for the Red Sox.
 He moved to and grew up in Madison, New Hampshire, and was educated at John H. Fuller Elementary School.
 At the age of 12 he attended Kennett Junior High School in nearby Conway, New Hampshire.
 Don's family moved west just before high school.
 He is a 1987 graduate of Miraleste High School in Rancho Palos Verdes, California, where he played on the Marauder basketball and baseball teams.

 Orsillo graduated from Northeastern University with a degree in Communication Studies.
 While at Northeastern, he interned under Red Sox radio voice Joe Castiglione.

-Before doing Major League Baseball games, he worked in the minor leagues announcing Pawtucket Red Sox games on the radio from 1996 to 2000, having previously done games for some of the New York Mets minor league affiliates.
+Before doing Major League Baseball games, he worked in the minor leagues announcing Pawtucket Red Sox games on the radio from 1996 to 2000, having previously called games for some of the New York Mets minor league affiliates.